kitengeso/openmalaria.snippets/README.md

 This is the OpenMalaria snippet library.
 ========================================

-## Organisation
+## Organisation and Format

 Snippets appear as XML (text) files, sometimes with a version number in the file name.
 This version number is the OpenMalaria schema version that the snippet was written for or checked against, however most snippets will be forward-compatible.

-There are no requirements about the directory structure or where files are in the library.

-## Format ##
+The XML snippets are stored in separate folders corresponding to the main XML elements that make up a valid scenario file.

+In addition to the XML snippets, there are also XML templates corresponding to each OpenMalaria schema version e.g.
+'scenario_33.xml'.
+A fully functional scenario file is constructed by pasting a complete set of snippets into one of the templates........

 Each file contains some comments and a chunk of XML code which can be pasted into a larger OpenMalaria scenario XML.

 Some special comments may appear at the beginning of the file: